• Werner University Center

 Counseling Services

 The Counseling Center offers a variety of individual and group counseling services and activities to ensure a successful college experience for every student.
-There are free counseling sessions for WOU students.
-Appointments at the Counseling Center can be made by calling (503) 838-8313 V/TTY.
-Additional information can be found here.
+Counseling sessions are free for WOU students.
+Students can book appointments by calling (503) 838-8313 or scheduling in-person with the front desk.
+For more information, visit the Student Health & Counseling Center website.

 Parent Student Guide